SuperOfficeDocs/superoffice-docs/user-guide/en/win-client/import/resetting-rules-for-duplicate-handling.md

 so.envir: onsite
 ---

-# Reset rules for duplicate handling

-To reset one or all of the defined rules for duplicate handling:
+# Reset one or all rules for duplicate handling

 1. [!include[How to open import](includes/open-import.md)]